adept-thu/Dual-Radar/README.md

 <p align="center"><font face="Helvetica" size=3.><b>Figure 2.
 Sensor Configuration and Coordinate Systems</b></font></p>

-* The specification of the autonomous vehicle system platform
+* The specification of the autonomous vehicle system platform.
+Our proposed dataset is collected from a high-resolution camera, an 80-line mechanical LiDAR, and two types of 4D radars, the Arbe Phoenix and the ARS548 RDI radar.
+Our dataset provides GPS information for timing implementation.
+The sensor configurations are shown in Table 1.

 <div align=center>
 <p align="center"><font face="Helvetica" size=3.><b>Table 1.
 The specification of the autonomous vehicle system platform</b></font></p>